 If you know a thing or two about Sedona, you’ll know it’s a spiritual place where visitors go for healing, meditation and connecting with Earth.
-Whether you’re practicing Buddhism or Christianity, get in touch with your spirituality at The Perfect Tree on Dec.
-14 or take a series of yoga classes out in nature.
+Whether you’re practicing Buddhism or Christianity, get in touch with your spirituality at The Chapel of the Holy Cross or take a series of yoga classes out in nature.
 To inquire about more ethereal events, reach out to the Sedona Metaphysical Spiritual Association to learn of workshops, readings, tours, retreats and private healing sessions.

 Enchanting Festivites and Events